Pittsburgh Public Schools: Academics

-In February 2006, eight underperforming schools were transformed into Accelerated Learning Academies(ALAs).
+In February 2006, eight underperforming schools were transformed into Accelerated Learning Academies (ALAs).
 The schools had 10 days added to their school calendar and 45 minutes of instructional time were added each day.
 The ALAs use the America's Choice Design Model, developed by the National Center on Education and the Economy.

 In March 2006, the district contracted with Kaplan K12 Learning Services to develop a single, district-wide curriculum.

 The Pittsburgh Promise

 On December 13, 2006 Pittsburgh Mayor Luke Ravenstahl and then Superintendent Mark Roosevelt announced an initiative called The Pittsburgh Promise.
 In 2008, the program became available to all graduates satisfying the criteria for a scholarship to any accredited post-secondary institution within Pennsylvania.
 The five to seven million dollars per year necessary to fund the program would be raised through private contributions from foundations and corporations.

 In January 2007, the Pittsburgh Federation of Teachers made the first contribution to The Pittsburgh Promise scholarship program.
 In 2008, the University of Pittsburgh Medical Center made a $10 million donation with a commitment for as much as $90 million in additional matching funds over the next nine years.
+Since its founding, the program has helped nearly 12,000 students attend college by funneling $170 million into fees, tuition, and living expenses.
+In September 2023, the Pittsburgh Promise's executive director, Saleem Ghubril, sent a letter to district parents explaining that the Pittsburgh Public Schools' Class of 2028 will be the final group of students to receive scholarships.

 Board of Public Education of Pittsburgh

-The Pittsburgh Public Schools has an elected, nine-member Board of Directors.
+The Pittsburgh Public Schools has an elected, nine-member board of directors.
 The members serve a four-year term and represent districts within the city and the nearby borough of Mount Oliver.
 Like all other school board members in Pennsylvania, they receive no pay.

 Superintendent of Schools and Administration

 On July 21, 2022, the Pittsburgh Board of Education announced that Dr. Wayne N. Walters will serve as Superintendent of Pittsburgh Public Schools.
 On August 1, 2022, Dr. Walters took over the top leadership position after serving as interim Superintendent for a 10-month period.
-The School District has various administrative departments: Office of the Superintendent, Student Support Services, Althetics, Human Resources, Cirriculm and Instruction, Data, Research, Evaluation and Assessment, Facilities, Finance, and Law.
+The school district has various administrative departments: Office of the Superintendent, Student Support Services, Athletics, Human Resources, Curriculm and Instruction, Data, Research, Evaluation and Assessment, Facilities, Finance, and Law.